Launch offer, 50% off your first season for new leagues. See pricing →

 The bottom line

-Pitch counts and rest days are not bureaucratic overhead, they are the cheapest injury prevention you can buy.
-Every league that has switched from "trust the coach to manage it" to "system enforces it" has reported fewer mid-season arm complaints.
+Pitch counts and rest days are not bureaucratic overhead, they are among the cheapest injury-prevention measures available, and the principle behind them is backed by USA Baseball's Pitch Smart guidelines.
+Moving from "trust the coach to manage it" to "the system enforces it" takes the guesswork out of it.
 The cost of compliance is one click in the score entry flow.
 The cost of non-compliance is the high school season a 12-year-old never gets.

 If your current setup is a clipboard, start a 14-day free trial and have pitch counts auto-tracked by your next game.